Targets: Production

+Development

-The character and actions of Bobby Thompson are patterned after Charles Whitman, who perpetrated the University of Texas tower shooting in 1966.
-The character of Byron Orlok, named after Max Schreck's vampire Count Orlok in 1922's Nosferatu, was based on Karloff himself, with a fictional component of being embittered with the movie business and wanting to retire.
+The character and actions of Bobby Thompson are patterned after Charles Whitman, who committed the University of Texas tower shooting in 1966.
+The character of Byron Orlok, named after Max Schreck's vampire Count Orlok in 1922's Nosferatu, was based on Karloff, with a fictional component of being embittered with the movie business and wanting to retire.
 The role was Karloff's last appearance in a major American film.
 Karloff gives a celebrated 100-second single-take performance of W. Somerset Maugham's retelling of the Babylonian fable Appointment in Samarra.
 In the film's finale at a drive-in theater, Orlok—the old-fashioned, traditional screen monster who always obeyed the rules—confronts the new, realistic, nihilistic late-1960s "monster" in the shape of a clean-cut, unassuming multiple murderer.

 Bogdanovich got the chance to make Targets because Boris Karloff owed studio head Roger Corman two days' work.
 Corman told Bogdanovich he could make any film he liked provided he used Karloff and stayed under budget.
-In addition, Bogdanovich used clips from Corman's Napoleonic-era thriller The Terror in the movie.
+Bogdanovich used clips from Corman's Napoleonic-era thriller The Terror in the movie.
 The clips from The Terror feature Jack Nicholson, Dick Miller and Boris Karloff.
 A brief clip of Howard Hawks' 1931 film The Criminal Code featuring Karloff was also used.
 Polly Platt was the film's production designer, in addition to developing the story, and it was her idea to set the ending at a drive-in movie theater.

+Interviewed in 2003, Bogdanovich explained that filming on or near the freeway was not permitted, so the freeway shooting spree was filmed guerilla-style in a two-day period.
+To save money, the whole sequence was filmed without sound, and editor Verna Fields added the effects afterwards.
 Bogdanovich has said that Samuel Fuller provided generous help on the screenplay and refused to accept either a fee or a screen credit, so Bogdanovich named his own character Sammy Michaels (Fuller's middle name was Michael) in tribute.
 Fuller advised Bogdanovich to save as much money in the film's budget as possible for the film to have an action-packed conclusion.

+Casting

+Bogdanovich cast Tim O'Kelly as the lead role of murderer Bobby Thompson, who impressed him during an audition for the film.
+Nancy Hsueh was cast by Bogdanovich after he met the actress while she was appearing in John Ford's Cheyenne Autumn (1964).

+Filming

+Targets was filmed in Los Angeles, with principal photography beginning November 27, 1967, and concluding December 15, 1967.
+Interior sequences were shot on makeshift sound stages in a lumberyard building on Santa Monica Boulevard.